National Association of Basketball Coaches

 • To unify coaches on issues pertaining to basketball at all levels;

-• To provide member services which address the needs of the coach professionally and personally;
+• To provide member services which address the professional and personal needs of coaches;

-• To enlighten the general public, media, institutional educators and athletic administrators to the fact that coaches are good for the sport and the young people whom they serve;
+• To enlighten the general public, media, institutional educators, athletic administrators and other stakeholders to the fact that coaches make a positive impact on the sport and the young people whom they serve;

-• To work with the legislative arm of the NCAA and other governing bodies on issues that affect basketball and intercollegiate athletics.
+• To collaborate with the the NCAA and other governing bodies on legislation, policies and rules that impact the game of basketball.

 https://nabc.com/app/uploads/2021/12/Inside-Ball.jpg